-An introduction to biological diversity, macroevolution, population genetics, and organismal structure and function.
-Students will examine such topics as: Origin of life, mechanisms of evolution, diversity, animal and plant morphology, reproduction, behavior, population biology and ecology.
+This course introduces students to biological diversity, macroevolution, population genetics, ecology, and organismal structure and function.
+Students will examine such topics as the origin of life, mechanisms of evolution, diversity, animal and plant morphology, life history, population biology, and community ecology.